 There are essentially two distinct groups of timber greenhouses that we come across.

-Inevitably timber greenhouses will need to be maintained or for older building, they may need to be restored.
+timber greenhouse repair is inevtable they need to be maintained or for older building, they may need to be restored.
 In both cases The Evergreen Workshop has a lot of experience of bringing both types of buildings back to full working order.
 One of the benefits of timber buildings is that they are infinately repairable and we have worked on some buildings that are almost 100 years old and still working hard.

 Although the principals are the same for clarity we have seperated off the two groups and this page is dedicated to the:

 Bespoke or vintage greenhouse restoration work.

 The Evergreen Workshop can repair and restore most of these greenhouses and has many years experience in working with what can be quite fragile and often unique examples of the garden building craft.
 Based in Hampshire we cover the area around Hampshire normally within 50-60 miles as most of the work needs to be on site and travelling distance and time is therefore an important factor.